-System Purpose

-Workstation This system is configured to send print jobs to Printer 1 and to exchange email with the Email Server.
+System Purpose Workstation This system is configured to send print jobs to Printer 1 and to exchange email with the Email Server.
 This system is Windows XP configured in a virtual environment.
-IP Address = 10.197.46.32

-AD Server This system is Windows 2003 R2 acts as the Primary Domain Controller for the network, providing Active Directory, Kerberos, GSSAPI, DNS, NTP, and PKI services.

-IP Address = 10.199.46.126

-SMTP/Syslog Server This system provides an SMTP server capable of receiving email from Printer 1 and forwarding it to a user on Workstation, and a Syslog server capable of receiving and diaplaying Syslog messages from Printer 1 and Printer 2.
-This is a virtual machine running Centos 5.7.

-IP Address = 10.197.46.31
+IP Address = 10.197.46.32 AD Server This system acts as the Primary Domain Controller for the network, providing Active Directory, Kerberos, GSSAPI, DNS, NTP, and PKI services.
+IP Address = 10.199.46.126 SMTP/Syslog Server This system provides an SMTP server capable of receiving email from Printer 1 and forwarding it to a user on Workstation, and a Syslog server capable of receiving and diaplaying Syslog messages from Printer 1 and Printer 2.
+This is a virtual machine running Centos 5.
+IP Address = 10.197.46.31 Virtual Machine Host The virtual machine host is using SYBIL to host the Syslog Server and the Workstation Browser.

-Virtual Machine Host This system is a Dell Optiplex 780 PC running Centos 5.8 with hypervisor Virtual Box 4.1.4 that hosts the virtual machines.

-The virtual machine host is using SYBIL to host the Syslog Server and the Workstation Browser.
 Wireshark is installed on this computer which will be used to monitor the test network.
 This virtual machine host is outside of the IPSec configuration.

-IP Address = 10.197.46.32

-Attack PC A network monitor able to analyze and display the traffic between Workstation and the MFPs and to launch other penetration tests.

-IP Address = 10,197.46.35

-Printer 1 One instance of the Lexmark MX711.

-IP Address = 10.197.46.45

-Printer 2 Second instance of the Lexmark MX410 with a Smart Card reader.

-IP Address = 10.197.46.44
+IP Address = 10.197.46.32 Attack PC A network monitor able to analyze and display the traffic between Workstation and the MFPs and to launch other penetration tests.
+IP Address = 10,197.46.35 Printer 1 One instance of the Lexmark MX811 without a Smart Card reader.
+IP Address = 10.197.46.41 Printer 2 Second instance of the Lexmark MX711dhe with a Smart Card reader.
+IP Address = 10.197.46.46 Phone Network Analog telephone network providing connectivity between Printer 1 and Fax Machine.

-Printer 3 Third instance of the Dell B5465.

-IP Address = 10.197.46.42

-Phone Network Analog telephone network providing connectivity between the printers and Fax Machine.
 This may be the Public Switched Telephone Network (PSTN) or Private Branch Exchange (PABX) or Telephone Line Emulator (TLE).

-Fax Machine The fax machine that communicates over the analog telephone network with the printers for receiving and sending faxes.